klandergren/jekyll-last-commit/README.md

 ### Why not fork gjtorikian/jekyll-last-modified-at ?

 Grabbing data via [libgit2/rugged](https://github.com/libgit2/rugged) would be too big of a rewrite for what is a very popular plugin.
 If folks have performance issues getting `page.last_modified_at` they can safely compare their options using this!

+### Will this work with GitHub Pages?

+I don’t think so: my understanding is that GitHub Pages performs a shallow clone.
+I have not tried!